ralna/GALAHAD/doc/Julia/rst-dir/sbls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix $H$.

 	*
 		- h_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix :math:`H`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix $H$.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`H` in any of the available storage schemes
+		- is a one-dimensional array of size h_ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix $H$ in any of the available storage schemes

 	*
 		- a_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the unsymmetric matrix :math:`A`.
+		- is a scalar variable of type Int32 that holds the number of entries in the unsymmetric matrix $A$.

 	*
 		- A_val

-		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the unsymmetric matrix :math:`A` in any of the available storage schemes.
+		- is a one-dimensional array of size a_ne and type T that holds the values of the entries of the unsymmetric matrix $A$ in any of the available storage schemes.

 	*
 		- c_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix :math:`C`.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix $C$.

 	*
 		- C_val

-		- is a one-dimensional array of size c_ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix :math:`C` in any of the available storage schemes
+		- is a one-dimensional array of size c_ne and type T that holds the values of the entries of the lower triangular part of the symmetric matrix $C$ in any of the available storage schemes

 	*
 		- D

-		- is a one-dimensional array of size n and type T that holds the values of the entries of the diagonal matrix :math:`D` that is required if the user has specified control.preconditioner = 5.
+		- is a one-dimensional array of size n and type T that holds the values of the entries of the diagonal matrix $D$ that is required if the user has specified control.preconditioner = 5.
 It need not be set otherwise.

 .. index:: pair: function; sbls_solve_system
 .. _doxid-galahad__sbls_8h_1a2c3ae7b15fc1c43771d395540c37b9fa: